 Enjoy the Šumava beer with beer in the gardens of Stift Schlägl

-The Šumava in the Mühlviertel is worth a trip because of its scenery alone.
-In the Schlägl Abbey, the beer and the gardens enhance our enjoyment.
-Even the food from the monastery kitchen does the rest.
-We are invited to a press trip to Schlägl Abbey and meet with Abt Emeritus Martin Felhofer.
-He directed the fortunes of the pen from 1989 to 2019 and has just handed over his post to his successor.
-He tells us about this at lunch in the guest reef.
+The Šumava in the Mühlviertel is not only worth the trip because of Schlägl Abbey.
+In Aigen Schlägl, the monastery and the brewery beckon on an excursion.
+Here the collegiate beer and the gardens increase our enjoyment even more.
+The food from the monastery kitchen also does the rest.
+We are invited to a press trip to Schlägl Abbey and meet with Abbot Emeritus Martin Felhofer.
+He directed the fortunes of the monastery from 1989 to 2019 and has just handed over his office to his successor.
+He tells us about it over lunch in the guest refectory.
 Almost apologetically, he draws our attention to the fact that there is no meat for lunch.
-However, he does not know our preferences, because the Mühlviertel West Nester just taste delicious.
+However, he doesn't know our preferences because they are Mühlviertel West Nester just taste delicious.
 This is a kind of strudel made from potato dough.
 They are filled with apples and raisins.
 A regional specialty from the Mühlviertel.
 And delicious!

-Landesgartenschau 2019 in the Schlägl Abbey in the Bohemian Forest in the Mühlviertel
+State horticultural show in Schlägl Abbey in the Bohemian Forest in the Mühlviertel

 After this welcome full of enjoyment at Schlägl Abbey, Abbot Martin and Barbara Kneidinger, Managing Director of Bio.Garten.Eden, lead us through the State Garden Show Upper Austria.
-This will take place on October 13, 2019 on the premises of Schlägl Abbey.
-In themed gardens, visitors learn interesting facts about how to garden in an environmentally friendly way.
-We start our tour in the Inselgarten.
-This deserves its name because the Great Mill flows around it on both sides.
+This took place on the grounds of Stift Schlägl until October 13, 2019.
+Most of the facilities will remain in place until at least 2024.
+In themed gardens the visitor learns interesting facts about how to garden in an environmentally friendly way.
+We start our tour in the island garden.
+This deserves its name, because the Große Mühl flows around it on both sides.

 The mill owes its name to the Mühlviertel.
 It is hot.
 Therefore, visitors like to use the Mühl for a cooling in the river.
 At the end of the island garden, we discover a replica river shell.
 Real specimens can be found in the waters of the mill.